cdleong/cdleong.github.io/_posts/2020-06-20-translation-and-bible.md

 * Wikiextractor, eh? https://github.com/attardi/wikiextractor [used by Artetxe](https://arxiv.org/pdf/1907.10761.pdf).
 Can we use this to scrape, say, Simple English Wikipedia?
 * FastAlign https://www.aclweb.org/anthology/N13-1073/ [used by Artetxe for word alignment](https://arxiv.org/pdf/1907.10761.pdf).
 Worth looking into?
 Code: https://github.com/clab/fast_align
 * Monoses, "an open source implementation of our unsupervised statistical machine translation system" by Artetxe et al. https://github.com/artetxem/monoses
-* Could one back out a "publishable grammar" from a language model, e.g. using techniques based on [this paper](https://arxiv.org/abs/1905.05950)
+* Could one back out a "publishable grammar" from a language model, e.g. using techniques based on [this paper](https://arxiv.org/abs/1905.05950).
+See also https://arxiv.org/abs/2005.04511
 * AllTheWord.org has created Semantic Representations of every word, phrase and clause in the Bible.
 And they have existing translations from this.
 Hmmmmmm... will they let us play with those?
 * [epitran](https://github.com/dmort27/epitran) is a library for G2P, or grapheme to phoneme.
 Could be a building block in an unsupervised data collection pipeline system of some sort.
 * Generate my own artificial language? e.g. Pig Latin translator?
 Take a massive English corpus.
 Generate the Pig Latin version.
 Translate.